 This option activates a procedure to adjust angle_of_attack during a simulation.
 It can be used to calculate a drag polar in a single execution or explore a hysteresis loop.
-It is controlled by the following options.
+The starting angle_of_attack for the sweep is the angle specified in the &reference_physical_properties namelist.
+The sweep is controlled by the following options.